androsphere/Personal-website-REACT/README.md

 The routes component sets up the client side routing and the NavBar renders the NavLink components at the top of each page.

-The pieces page handles the fetch requests and rendering of pieces as well as links to my performances of those pieces.
+The pieces page handles the fetch requests and rendering of pieces as well as links to my performances of those pieces on SoundCloud.
 It also has a form with two inputs that allow the user to suggest pieces.
 These are rendered under the established pieces and posted to the database.